 Status Bar Shows “CALCULATE”

-There are five known conditions in which the status bar will show CALCULATE:
+There are six known conditions in which the status bar will show CALCULATE:

 Dependency Tree Limits